 Now that you know the differences between graphic design and illustration, it’s important to know when to use one and not the other.

 As we mentioned earlier, illustrations are good for elevating another text.
 They can improve a book’s narrative, or even elevate the quality of your latest blog post.
 Illustrations are also valuable for conveying abstract ideas and concepts.

 If you want to visually represent text and ideas you should hire an illustrator.

 Say you’re a coffee shop owner trying to create an advertisement for your business.
 You want to elicit positive emotions from a cup of coffee.
 It’s harder to do this using text, colors, and other graphic design tools.
 You can instead draw a coffee cup with a happy face to get the same effect.

 If you want to be clear and concise about your company or brand, you should use graphic design.

 If you need a brand logo or slogan to sell your product, you should hire a graphic designer.
 Color is great at evoking emotion, while text clarifies the intent of a brand (think the Nike logo with the “Just Do It” underneath).

-Illustrations and graphic design are different in many ways, but that’s not to say they can’t be used simultaneously.
+Design and illustration are different in many ways, but that’s not to say they can’t be used simultaneously.